SineMah/ray-js/README.md

 ## ray for JS
-JS implementation fpr spatie ray.
+JS implementation for spatie ray.

 ### Usage
 Import  JS file into your DOM.